apache/avro/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at oss-conduct@commercehub.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at david@carrclan.us.
 We will endeavor to review submitted complaints and respond in a manner that CommerceHub (in its sole discretion) deems necessary and appropriate to the circumstances.
 In enforcing this Code of Conduct, Project maintainers may